Clean Install of TOS Aurora on AWS

 • Any other subnets communicating with TOS or with TOS nodes

-• Select a storage type of SSD.
+• Disks: Select a storage type of SSD.
 Take into consideration that TOS requires 7,500 IOPS and the throughput expected will average 250MB/s with bursts of up to 700MB/s.

 • You will need to allow access to required Ports and Services.